 This is a very personal post for me.
-Grapefruit Seed Extract (GSE) was just one part of a protocol to treat, and ultimately heal, our 4 year-old son after a simultaneous Stachybotris mold and Klebsiella exposure that could have taken his life if we didn’t piece together what happened!
+Grapefruit Seed Extract (GSE) was just one part of a protocol to treat and ultimately heal our 4 year-old son after a simultaneous Stachybotris mold and Klebsiella exposure that could have taken his life if we didn’t piece together what happened!

 We have used grapefruit seed extract since 1997.
 Providentially, I learned about it from our integrative medicine doctor right when we needed it most!
+This is one of those very helpful more-natural products you will not be hearing much about, sadly.

 Broad Spectrum Antimicrobial